ChristopherGLewis/vNet-Bicep/README.md

 out of the new range.
 Subnets can be resized within the vNet, but can't cause overlaps and cannot be resized if they have any resources attached to them (NICs, PaaS Services etc).
-This fundamentally restricts the usability of *any* vNet code for CI/CD IaC processes if their is an address space change needed to a subnet that has attached objects.
+This fundamentally restricts the usability of *any* vNet code for CI/CD IaC processes if there is an address space change needed to a subnet that has attached objects.

 See this link: https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-modes#incremental-mode for further details.